 - 2 teaspoons powdered sugar

-How To Make Carrot Soufflé:
+How To Make Carrot Souffle:

-Use small ramekins or large baking dish to bake carrot soufflé(s).
+Use small individual ramekins or large baking dish to bake carrot soufflé(s).
 Keep in mind that the soufflé will rise; fill the mixture to the middle point rather than to the top.
 Bake soufflé at 350° for about an hour.
 The middle of the soufflé must be set and the top should have a light brown color.

-Printable Recipe For Carrot Souffle
+Printable Recipe Card For Carrot Souffle